PaperPrototype/Intro-Coding-and-Computers/Week 0 - Coding/Lecture/english.md

 You can think of these "word" based programming languages as if you were looking from a very high mountain at a pasture of rocks.
 From your perspective those rocks are in the shape of some words!
 But if you looked at them up close you would see that they are rocks.
 Because of this word based programming languages are often called "high level" languages because they don't make us look really closely at the bits (AKA 0's and 1's), while a language like binary is called a "low level" programming language.

 # Scratch, your first language
 Lets use a program*ing* language (that will be compiled into 0's and 1's by a compiler) to get the computer to say the word "Hello!"
-(Well ok, *this* programming language doens't get converted to 0's and 1's because it is running in the browser).
+(Well ok, *this* programming language doesn't get converted to 0's and 1's because it is running in the browser).

-We will use a programming language called scratch, that automatically makes sure we write our programs with correct syntax, because getting used to a programming languages syntax can take a long time (remember syntax makes it so that the compiler can fiqure out how to convert our instructions into 0's and 1's).
+We will use a programming language called scratch, that automatically makes sure we write our programs with correct syntax, because getting used to a programming languages syntax can take a long time (remember syntax makes it so that the compiler can figure out how to convert our instructions into 0's and 1's).
 Scratch runs in your Browser so you don't have to download anything!
 Just go to (scratch.mit.edu)[https://scratch.mit.edu/] and and click on the "Create" or "Start Creating" button highlighted in the picture.

 !(create first scratch project)[/Assets/create_first_scratch_project.png]